szepeviktor/BrianHenryIE_mozart/README.md

 - `classmap_prefix` defines the default string to prefix class names in the global namespace
 - `packages` is the list of packages to process.
 If absent, all packages in the `require` key of your `composer.json` are included
 - `classmap_output` is a `bool` to decide if Strauss will create `autoload-classmap.php` and `autoload.php`.
 If it is not set, it is `false` if `target_directory` is in your project's `autoload` key, `true` otherwise.
+- `update_call_sites` is an `array`, which defaults to the directories and files in the project's `autoload` key, whose PHP files will be updated where they call the prefixed classes.
+Set to an empty array to disable this feature.

 The following configuration is default: